dangoslen/dangoslen-me-site/content/blog/signs-you-should-refactor-your-code.md

 If you find yourself having to make what I call "domino effect changes"  where you are updating component after componenent for what should be a simple change, you should refactor your code.

 Why?
-Because this means your components are tightly coupled and tight coupling always makes changes harder.
+Because this means your components are tightly coupled and tight coupling tends to make changes harder (see [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) for more).

+This also means that by forcing your new change into the current paradigm, you will make it that much harder for the next person to make changes.
+You are simply making the maintainability of your code go down with your change in this scenario, and we want to aim to always improve our codebase.

 ### 3. You had to understand nuances about more than three other components than the component you were changing

+---